In This Article

 Calculating How Many Bitcoins There Are

-Understanding the total number of Bitcoins in existence requires diving into the mechanics of BTC mining, circulation, and the factors that influence these numbers.
+Understanding how many Bitcoins are in circulation requires diving into the mechanics of BTC mining, circulation, and the factors that influence these numbers.
 From the first block mined in 2009 to the present day, the journey of Bitcoin’s supply has been a fascinating one, influenced by both technological and economic factors.

 How Many Bitcoins Have Been Mined So Far?

-As of 2024, 19,742,637 BTC had been mined, inching ever closer to the 21 million cap.
+At the time of writing, over 19.8+ million BTC had been mined, inching ever closer to the 21 million cap.
 This number represents over 94% of the total supply, leaving just under 1.25 million BTC yet to be discovered.
 Each mined BTC brings us closer to the final coin, a process that has captivated both miners and investors for over a decade.

 10-Minute Minting System